Learning Interpretable Low-dimensional Representation via Physical Symmetry: Methodology

-During training, $S$ is the \textit{representation augmentation} since it creates extra fake sequences of $z$ (i.e., imaginary experience) to help train the prior.
-In practice, for each batch we apply $K$ different transformations $S_{1:K}$ to $\textbf{z}$ and yield $K$ fake sequences.
-Thus, the two terms of symmetry-based loss can be specified as:
+During training, $S$ is the \textit{counterfactual representation augmentation} since it creates extra imaginary sequences of $z$ (i.e., imaginary experience) to help train the prior.
+In practice, for each batch we apply $K$ different transformations $S_{1:K}$ to $\textbf{z}$ and yield $K$ imaginary sequences.
+Thus, the two terms of symmetry-based loss can be specified as: where the lower case $k$ denotes the index of a specific transformation and we refer to $K$ as the \textit{augmentation factor}.
+Likewise, the last term of reconstruction loss can be specified as: